UNSW Rowing Club

 Squads

 UNSWRC offers a range of different squads to suit rowers of any age or ability.
-The table below shows the mornings that each squad trains during the week.
+The table below shows the mornings that each squad trains on the water during the week.
+Additional training times may be arranged for ergo sessions.

 Squad